Linguistic-Antipatterns/linguistic-antipatterns.github.io/content/antipatterns/name_type_mismatch.md

 The name of a function strongly suggests a return type, but the function has a different type.

-Alternatively, the name of a parameter suggests a type, but the parameter has a different type
+Alternatively, the name of a parameter suggests a type, but the parameter has a different type.

 Alternatively, the name of a field strongly suggests its type, but the field has a different type.